Wide-Area Crowd Counting: Multi-View Fusion Networks for Counting in Large Scenes: Multi-View Counting via Multi-View Fusion

 \sssection{Projection Normalization.} One problem is that the density map is stretched during the projection step, and thus the sum of the density map changes after the projection.
 Considering that the density map is composed of a sum of Gaussian kernels, each Gaussian is stretched differently depending on its location in the image plane.
 To address this problem, we propose a normalization method to ensure that the sum of each Gaussian kernel remains the same after projection (see Fig.~\ref{fig:normalization}).
 In particular, let $(x_0, y_0)$ and $(x, y)$ be the corresponding points in the image plane and the 3D world ground-plane representation.
 The normalization weight $w_{xy}$ for ground-plane position $(x, y)$ is

-where $D_{x_0, y_0}$ denotes an image-space density map containing only one Gaussian kernel centered at $(x_0, y_0)$, $\cal P$ is the projection operation from image space to ground plane representation, and $(i, j)$ and $(m, n)$ are the image coordinates and ground-plane coordinates, respectively.
+where $D_{x_0, y_0}$ denotes an image-space density map containing \textbf{only one Gaussian kernel centered} at $(x_0, y_0)$, $\cal P$ is the projection operation from image space to ground plane representation, \zqq{the summation operation is over the whole camera view map or projected ground-plane map}, and $(i, j)$ and $(m, n)$ are the image coordinates and ground-plane coordinates, respectively.
 The normalization map $W = [w_{xy}]$ for each camera is element-wise multiplied to the corresponding projected density map before concatenation.
-As illustrated in Fig.~\ref{fig:normalization}, after normalization, the summation of the projected density map remains similar to that of the original view-level density map.
+As illustrated in Fig.~\ref{fig:normalization}, \zqq{to visualize the effect of the projection normalization, we choose a small circular region (diameter 5), and calculate its sum before and after using the normalization.
+After applying the projection normalization, the local ground-plane sum is more consistent with the corresponding image-based sum.
+Likewise, the sums of the whole ground-plane and the whole image are also more consistent after applying the normalization.}